 Local Transit: Download the Grab app immediately upon arrival.
 It is Southeast Asia's equivalent to Uber, offering safe, fixed-price rides and food delivery across all major Malaysian cities.

-Because Malaysia is a beautifully diverse, Muslim-majority country, you will navigate a mix of cultural norms.
+Yes, you must be highly aware of local etiquette; because Malaysia is a beautifully diverse, Muslim-majority country, you will navigate a mix of cultural norms.
 When visiting mosques, dress modestly (women must cover their heads, arms, and legs; men must wear long pants).
 Many major mosques provide free robes for tourists.
 In daily interactions, remember to use your right hand for eating, passing money, or giving gifts, as the left hand is traditionally considered unclean.
 Public displays of affection should be kept minimal.

-Dining in Malaysia is a national sport.
+Absolutely, you should embrace the hawker center culture; dining in Malaysia is a national sport.
 To truly experience the culture, you must eat at open-air hawker centers and Mamak stalls (Indian-Muslim eateries).
 Because of the diverse population, you can eat fiery Indian curries, savory Chinese noodle dishes, and rich Malay coconut broths all under one roof.
 Must-try dishes include Nasi Lemak (the national dish of coconut rice, sambal, and anchovies), Char Kway Teow (smoky stir-fried noodles), and Roti Canai (flaky flatbread served with dhal).

 Ready to Experience Malaysia? 🇲🇾